elenderg/PAL-1000/instruções de compilação.md

 `The save eax tag is a tag equal to 20.`

 While you're doing that, think about this: those 22 tags define the only things the compiler generates machine code to do.
-Which means the whole CAL (and every program written with the CAL) runs on just 22 machine-code "_instructions._" Wouldn't it be great if Intel built CPUs with this (and Aunt Tilly) in mind?
+Which means the whole CAL (and every program written with the CAL) runs on just 22 machine-code "_instructions."
+Wouldn't it be great if Intel built CPUs with this (and Aunt Tilly) in mind?
 Fewer transistors, lower costs, and no cooling fans necessary!

 13. Done with the "_B"s.
 And that brings us to the heart of the whole compiler: